Posted in May 2016 - written by Michael Carroll

-One of the key differences in New Code NLP compared with Classic Code NLP, is New Code NLP operates at the level of state and Classic Code NLP operates at the level of behaviour
+One of the key differences in New Code NLP compared with Classic Code NLP is New Code NLP operates at the level of state

 When you are working at the level of state you are working at a significantly higher logical level than behaviour.
 When working with state, you are operating in a way where a client has access to many more choices than the original NLP notion of consciously programming a new behaviour where an unwanted behaviour once existed.
 Whilst reprogramming behaviours can be successful it’s akin to turning an unhappy robot into a happy robot.